gitlabhq/omnibus-gitlab/doc/settings/ssl.md

 #### Certificate signed by unknown authority issues

-The initial implementation of Let's Encrypt integration only used the certificate, and not the intermediate certificate.
+The initial implementation of Let's Encrypt integration only used the certificate, and not the full certificate chain.

-Starting in 10.5.4, the intermediate certificate will be used.
+Starting in 10.5.4, the full certificate chain will be used.
 For installs which are already using a certificate, the switchover will not happen until the renewal logic indicates the certificate is near expiration.
 To force it sooner, run the following

 ```shell
 # rm /etc/gitlab/ssl/HOSTNAME*